Azure-Samples/active-directory-b2c-dotnetcore-webapi/README.md

 1. Find the assignment for `Tenant` and replace the value with your tenant name.
 1. Find the assignment for `ClientID` and replace the value with the Application ID from Step 4.
 1. Find the assignment for `Policy` and replace the value with the name of the policy from Step 3.
+1. Modify the `Index.cshtml` file's url with your b2c tenant, policy name, client id, and scope.

 ### Step 6: Run the sample